dldaisy/KFP_CI_samples/mnist/README.md

 # Mnist CI Pipeline

+## What you can learn in this sample
+* CI process of a simple but general ML pipeline.
+* Launch a tensorboard as one pipeline step
+* Data passing between steps

 ## What needs to be done before run
 * Create a secret following the troubleshooting parts in [https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize]()
-* Set up a trigger
+* Set up a trigger in cloud build, and link it to your github repo
 * Substitute the 'substitution' field in cloudbuild.yaml:

 `_GCR_PATH`: '[YOUR CLOUD REGISTRY], for example: gcr.io/my-project' \